 Good old Lonely Planet gives two pieces of advice to travellers coming from Nepal to Varanasi.
 The first one is to arrange your own bus at the border at Sonauli, which is, interestingly; fifteen minutes forward, time wise from India.
 I didn’t do this.
 I paid 800 rupees (about £11) for a through ticket from Chitwan in southern Nepal.
 This comprised of two buses and a train from Gorakpur to Varanasi.
 As I gazed longingly at the air-conditioned coaches I realised that this was my first mistake.

 Having made it to the border despite the first bus breaking down, I found the hotel where I was to meet a Mr Para, who would supply me with my onward bus ticket to Gorakpur.
-What could go wrong?I was greeted by a group of boys in their late teens and guys in their early twenties, (you don’t see many women in India, as a rule) one of whom, put me on the dirtiest, most cramped, and over crowded local bus you could imagine.
+What could go wrong?I was greeted by a group of guys in their late teens and early twenties, one of whom, put me on the most cramped, and over crowded local bus you could imagine.
 There were no positives.
-I was the only western person.
 When more and more people poured on, and the prospect of spending three hours without being able to move a muscle, or breathe became a possibility, I reasoned to take Lonely Planet’s advice.There was one small problem with this.
 My bag was bound to the top of the bus and the barefooted, dentally challenged man in charge, was in no mood to untie them all just for me.
 Then India presented a solution.

 The train journey itself in sleeper class, 134 rupees or £2 for a 6-hour journey, was perfectly pleasant; the carriages were filled with other travellers (mainly Israelis) and middle class Indian businessmen.
 Then I made my second mistake.